dgellow/typed-endpoints/README.md

 - `routesDir` - Directory to scan (default: "routes/api")
 - `output` - Output file path (if provided, writes to file)
+- `config` - Path to deno.json (needed when routes use import map aliases)

 Returns the generated types as a string.